 When I started planning my trip to Torres del Paine National Park in Chile’s Patagonia, I was worried about the logistics of getting there.
 Since I only had about a week off from work, I wasn’t sure if it was feasible to stop in Santiago and do the W trek.
 Rest assured, it’s definitely possible and the trip from Santiago to Torres del Paine wasn’t all that bad.
 Here’s how to get to Torres del Paine from Santiago.

-Step 1: Getting to Puerto Natales
+Step 1: Getting to Puerto Natales from Santiago

 When deciding how to get to Torres del Paine from Santiago, you’re definitely going to have to fly for a portion of the trip considering it takes about 32 hours to drive there.
-Most trips to Torres del Paine will require you to spend the night in the nearby town of Puerto Natales.
+Most trips to Torres del Paine will require that you spend the night in the nearby town of Puerto Natales.
 You have two main options for getting to Puerto Natales: flying direct or flying to Punta Arenas and taking a bus.
 For both options, I recommend Sky Airline.
 This budget airline is very affordable and the prices are outrageously low if you can book early.

 Option 1.
 Fly Direct